ThomasVroom/Project-2-2-Group-9/README.md

 ### Instructions

 1. Open this repository.
-Make sure you have gradle installed.
+Make sure you have java, python, opencv and gradle installed.
 2. Launch the application by running the main class located in Main.java.

 3. Press the `authentication` button to start the authentication process: